pakeke-constructor/PushOps/txt_and_images/components.md

 onInteract = function(e, interacting_ent, type)
 -- when player `push` or `pull` next to  targetID = "interact" -- type is either `pull` or `push`.
--- ALSO, e.size must be bigger than interacting distance!
+-- ALSO, e.size must be bigger than interacting distance!  (done in ControlSys)

-    --(done in ControlSys)
-end
+-- If boolean `true` is returned, the push or pull is cancelled. end